-Timber and wood finishes mellow in tone over time in response to light, just like fabric and paint.
-If you have rugs on your wood floor, or pieces of furniture that block out the light, shift these slightly from time to time to help even up this process and roll back rugs when you go on holiday to give the area underneath a chance to catch up !
+Wood flooring and wood finishes mellow in tone over time in response to light, just like fabric and paint.
+If you have rugs on your wood flooring, or pieces of furniture that block out the light, shift these slightly from time to time to help even up this process and roll back rugs when you go on holiday to give the area underneath a chance to catch up !

-Wood floor finishes must be fully cured before they are subjected to normal levels of traffic, cleaned, or covered with rugs / furniture.
+Wood flooring finishes must be fully cured before they are subjected to normal levels of traffic, cleaned, or covered with rugs / furniture.

-All prefinished Broadleaf wood floors are fully cured on delivery.
+All pre-finished Broadleaf wood flooring is fully cured on delivery.

 Wood floor finishes applied in situ will normally dry sufficiently to be re-coated or walked on carefully in a matter of hours, but they will take longer than this to fully cure.